| |

 Baking is a science – chemistry of a precisely measured set of ingredients, prepared and altered in a specific way to produce something very different in taste, texture and volume, (as well as being delicious to eat)! “

-To quote myself 🙂
+to quote myself 🙂

-So what equipment do you really need?
 Below is a list of what I consider essential equipment.
 For the first few lessons’ recipes you won’t need everything but make sure you have a thorough read through this guide, as you will need everything at some point.

 Alternative Equipment